View Document Text

 WHY?

 Financial companies choose how they share your personal information.
-Federal law
+Applicable U.S.

-gives consumers the right to limit some but not all sharing.
-Federal law also requires
+federal law gives consumers the right to limit some but not all sharing.
+U.S. federal law

-us to tell you how we collect, share, and protect your personal information.
-Please
+also requires us to tell you how we collect, share, and protect your personal

 The types of personal information we collect and share depend on the product or

 service you have with us.
-This information can include:
+The information can include:

 WHAT?

-All financial companies need to share customers' personal information to run their
+All financial companies need to share customers' personal information to run the

 everyday business.
 In the section below, we list the reasons financial companies can